ian-nai/REEES-Digital-Humanities/Digital-Humanities/DH Tools.md

 **Gephi** (https://gephi.org/) - Free, open-source visualization and exploration software for graphs and networks.

+**Cytoscape** (http://www.cytoscape.org/) - Cytoscape is an open source software platform for visualizing molecular interaction networks and biological pathways and integrating these networks with annotations, gene expression profiles and other state data (Windows only).

 # Academic Resources

 **Project Gutenberg Offline** (https://github.com/kiwix/gutenberg) - A scraper for downloading the entire repository of Project Gutenberg.